cbhower/dada_names/README.md

 # dada_names
-name generator for songs and band names
+name generator for songs and bands